 Well, I've always thought that punishment is the ultimate deterrent.

-Anyone who is involved in the United States intelligence apparatus that knowingly and willfully misled the FISA court, knowingly and with uh willfully misled a president or the American public during election should be held accountable under whatever tools are available to us, whether they're criminal prosecution or administrative actions, termination, firing, discipline.
+Anyone who is involved in the United States intelligence apparatus that knowingly and willfully misled the FISA court, knowingly and willfully misled a president or the American public during election, should be held accountable under whatever tools are available to us, whether they're criminal prosecution or administrative actions, termination, firing, discipline.

 Donald Trump still won despite it.

-If we're gonna prevent this from happening again, accountability, doesn't it have to then start with the rigged investigation into Hillary, the espionage act, obstruction of justice with her, or does it even go back earlier?
+If we're going to prevent this from happening again, accountability, doesn't it have to then start with the rigged investigation into Hillary, the Espionage Act, obstruction of justice with her, or does it even go back earlier?

 Well, it certainly has to start at least that soon, right?

-There are so many, and it's the same players, stroke and page are on both investigations.
+There are so many, and it's the same player, Stroke and Page are on both investigations.

-They're in strict they're inextricably linked together because they were handled the same way by the same people with the same biases.
+They're inextricably linked together because they were handled the same way by the same people with the same biases.

 So it has to start there.